OneWorldData/ISDS/README.md

 # ISDS cases 1987 - 2014

-This easy python script merges the various tables we have used to create our own table of all Investor State Dispute Settlements from 1987 to 2012.
+This easy python script merges the various tables we have used to create our own table of all Investor State Dispute Settlements from 1987 to 2014.
 With thanks to :

 - Kimberly Kleman and The American Lawyer magazine's Arbitration Scorecard
 - Gus van Hartenn at IIAPP
 - Enric Garcia Torrents
 - Elisabeth Tuerk from UNCTAD
-- Luke Peterson from IARepoter
+- Luke Peterson from IAReporter
 - Frank Mulder for lots of manual work